CyberCoyotes/3603-CodingHandbook/docs/source/controls/command-and-declarative-programming.rst

 </tbody>
 </table>

 If you yet hunger for perfection beyond Declarative, check out the SOLID principles, one of the most popular set of guidelines for clean code out there.
-I would recommend watching Tim Corey's videos on the priciples.
+I would recommend watching Tim Corey's videos on the principles.
 They're boring as *redacted*, but they are presented carefully enough to actually teach.
 Another caveat is that he uses C#.
-Even though he uses a different language, the priciples still apply in Java.
+Even though he uses a different language, the principles still apply in Java.
 Also, C# and Java are very similar in basic syntax, with differences you don't need to worry about yet.

 Resources
 ----